 - Only available in 10.5 loft, although adjustable

-Ping’s dynamic G430 SFT provides a stable, solid driver for correcting your slice and generating more ball speed with each swing. it offers all of the company’s best amenities, including the classically built unique head shape that produces distance and high MOI.
+It offers all of the company’s best amenities, including the classically built unique head shape that produces distance and high MOI.

-For golfers wanting to correct their slice, the G430 SFT provides an inviting sweet spot that’s very forgiving.
+For golfers wanting to correct their slice, the Ping G430 SFT driver provides an inviting sweet spot that’s very forgiving.
 On off-center strikes, the driver redirects the shot with maximum ball speed and minimal side spin.

 The adjustable hosel sleeve offers more lie angle and loft help to customize your height and shot shape, a definite plus for reducing the penalty of hitting a slice.